btrettel/plint/README.md

 ### USPTO examiner mode

-Some messages which are only relevant to USPTO patent examiners are displayed if the `-u` or `--uspto` flags.
+Some messages which are only relevant to USPTO patent examiners are displayed with the `-u` or `--uspto` flags.

+When this flag is enabled, if any warnings are printed, plint will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.

 ### Nitpick mode